OFS/ofs.github.io/docs/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001.md

 4. Switch to the machine with JTAG connection to the n6001, if different than your deployment machine.

 5. Open the Quartus programmer GUI

+  > Note: the Quartus programmer version must be the same as the version of Quartus used to build the design.

   ```bash
   quartus_pgmw